Xacfran/antimicrobial_peptides_chiroptera/README.md

 # Functional annotation

 I used [interproscan](https://interproscan-docs.readthedocs.io/en/latest/Introduction.html) in a conda environment along with opendjk version 11 for this step.
-The `bat_list_amps.txt` in this section contains the acronyms for the species I am working with.
+The `bat_list_amps.txt` in this section contains the abbreviations for the species I am working with.

 ```bash
 conda activate interpro